Extension Logo

 A quality coop is essential to backyard chicken production.
 Coops must provide protection from the weather and predators.

-Layers need nest boxes — one per 4 to 5 birds.
+Layers need nest boxes, one per 4 to 5 birds.
 Chickens are descended from jungle birds, which means they like to be up high, so a place for them to roost is important.

 There is an endless variety of coop designs with just as much range in cost.
 Find a design that provides easy access and otherwise suits your situation.
-There are many books and websites with coop designs.

 Predators